 - Resolution: 256 x 224 - 740 x 480

-The Nintendo 64 was released in Japan on June 23, 1996.
-Three months later, the Nintendo 64 was released in the US on September 26, 1996, selling for $200.
-The Nintendo 64 uses cartridges instead of CDs, because cartridges load information at faster speeds than CD's.
-The advantage of CDs is their greater storage capacity, which allows better sound quality than cartridges.
-The Nintendo 64 uses video circuitry from Silicon Graphics, a company specializing in high performance video, which gave them advantages over their main competitor, the Sony Playstation.
-The controllers for the Nintendo 64 (also know as N64) were a great design, because if you wanted your controller to rumble and shake (tactile feedback), it would without you having to buy a whole new controller, which is what you would have to do to get the same effect from the Playstation.
-The Nintendo 64 was not as successful as the Playstation, but Nintendo sold over 30 million N64s worldwide, which is not too shabby!
+The Nintendo 64 uses cartridges instead of CDs because cartridges have better read and access times than CD's allowing them to operate faster.
+CD's, however, have the advantage of greater storage capacity, which allows better sound quality and longer games than cartridges.
+The Nintendo 64 uses video circuitry from Silicon Graphics, a company specializing in high performance video, which gave them advantages over their competitors Sony and Sega.
+The controllers are designed with quality and comfort in mind and are considered to be generally pleasing to everyone.
+The controller is able to rumble and shake (tactile feedback) via a rumble pak.
+The Nintendo 64 was not as successful as the Playstation in the United States, but worldwide, Nintendo sold over 30 million N64s, which is not too shabby!

 Short and Sweet Information